TomCools/rickroll-security-spring-boot-starter/README.md

 # Rickroll Security Spring Boot Starter

-This starter will reroute configured paths to a video of Rick Astley - Never Gonna Give You Up.
+This starter will reroute configured paths and/or file extensions to a video of Rick Astley - Never Gonna Give You Up.

 ![Demo](https://github.com/TomCools/rickroll-security-spring-boot-starter/blob/master/docs/rickroll-demo.gif)